Linaro/lava/doc/v2/glossary.rst

     which can be used with this device-type.
 (Aliases cannot be used in job submissions directly.)
 Multiple device-types are allowed to share the one or more aliases.

+  BMC
+    A Baseboard Management Controller (BMC) is an embedded controller on a computer mainboard which allows external monitoring and management of the computer system.

   chart
     A chart allows users to track :term:`results` over time using